Use plugins to play audio, video, games and more

 A plugin is a piece of software that manages Internet content that Firefox is not designed to process.
 These usually include patented formats for video, audio, online games, presentations, and more.
 Plugins are created and distributed by other companies.

+Visit the website of the plugin to find the latest update.
 Plugins involve using code written by third-parties, so it is critically important to keep your plugins up-to-date.
 A security vulnerability in a plugin you have installed could compromise your privacy.

 To see what plugins you have installed:

 Click the menu button and choose .
 The Add-ons Manager tab will open.